iStardust/diffusion12/README.md

 - **易鼎程，刘恺河**
   Contributed to the project discussion and offered useful suggestions.
+Double-checked and confirmed the final results for submission.

 ## Acknowledgement